Lead, Zinc, Silver development Spain

 - Maiden JORC Resource Jan.
 2018

-Europa Metals is operating within the first year of its 3 year Investigation Permit and is in the process of concluding an initial Scoping Study on the Toral Project.
-Additionally, the Company is undertaking a series of exploration and data analysis workstreams in order to further progress its understanding of the asset.
+Europa Metals is operating within the first year of its 3 year Investigation Permit and is undertaking a series of exploration and data analysis work streams in order to further progress its understanding of the asset.
+With the Scoping Study completed in 2018, Europa will look to pursue infill drilling within high-grade areas and begin metallurgical work on site in order to progress towards a full feasibility study.
 Whilst the Toral Project is currently at the exploration stage, the Company believes that there is sufficient understanding of the asset to justify initiating the requisite applications to convert the existing land use designation to enable the potential future development of a mine.
 The Company has consulted with the Junta de Castilla y León who concurred that this course of action is appropriate despite the Toral Project being at a pre-feasibility stage.

 Europa Metals has engaged a specialist consultancy, MAGMA Soluciones Ambientales SL (“MAGMA”) (the “Consultancy”) to initiate and progress the requisite land use applications across three distinct municipalities overlapping the Toral Project’s licence area.
 This Consultancy has a 15 year track record of successfully processing and modifying municipal planning instruments for natural resources projects.
 MAGMA collaborates with regional government administrations to enable the management of natural and cultural resources.